Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 The vitamin B complex found in wheatgrass may help you overcome anxiety and achieve a better state of mental health.21 Not only that, but the fiber in wheatgrass may also protect you from developing Alzheimer’s disease, according to a study performed on rats.22

-16. Combat Bowel Inflammation
+16. Combat Bowel Inflammation and Ulcerative Colitis

 In addition to wheatgrass’ general anti-inflammatory qualities, it has been proven to fight inflammation in the bowel in people with Inflammatory Bowel Disease (IBD).23 Wheatgrass supplementation was shown to improve overall disease and reduce the severity of rectal bleeding in study participants.